Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 The following are important considerations for patient placement and accommodation:

-- A patient who is suspected or confirmed to have COVID-19, or who is a high-risk contact of a person confirmed to have COVID-19, should be cared for in a single room, if available, with a toilet and sink designated for their use
+- A patient who is suspected or confirmed to have COVID-19, or who is a high-risk contact of a person confirmed to have COVID-19, should be cared for in a single room, with a toilet and sink designated for their use

-- Cohorting patients confirmed to have COVID-19 in adequately ventilated specific units is encouraged.
-When the number of confirmed COVID-19 cases in the facility is high, consideration should be given to having teams of HCWs dedicated to caring for these patients; this may reduce the risk of transmitting infection in the acute healthcare setting, and allow highly trained HCWs to develop expertise in caring for these patients
+- Consideration should be given to having teams of HCWs dedicated to caring for patients confirmed to have COVID-19 in adequately ventilated specific units; this may reduce the risk of transmitting infection in the acute healthcare setting, and allow highly trained HCWs to develop expertise in caring for these patients

 - Roommates of symptomatic patients should not be moved to new shared rooms, but should instead be moved to a single room for isolation and symptom monitoring.
 If a single room is unavailable, in consultation with facility IPC and local public health guidance, a risk assessment may be performed with regard to the roommates’ degree of exposure to the symptomatic patient, and their ability to quarantine in place at a minimum of 2 metres from any other patient, with barriers in place and frequent monitoring